community-led-design/kit/src/resources/remote-co-design-guide.md

 ### Considerations

 * In general, workshops with remote participation are best kept somewhat shorter than in-person workshops.
 This is due to screen-time fatigue and the added challenges of staying focused when participating from a personal or home space.
   * Having co-designers complete preparatory activities before or between workshops can help to decrease the time needed to be together in the workshop.
+* Schedule breaks generously and as needed
 * Check ahead of time that all participants have the required technology to take part

   * Consider any device or bandwidth limitations when setting up a video conference
+* Be flexible with the agenda and timeline, making room for distractions, unexpected interruptions, and technical malfunctions

+  * Members of the participant’s family may be in the room including children or younger siblings; there may be a dog barking or noises from the street.
+Prioritize the co-designers' comforts and needs rather than expecting them to change locations or their behaviour.
+  * Technologies such as assistive devices may malfunction or stop working.
+Be prepared to make time to assist in troubleshooting, and to reschedule if the technology isn't cooperating.
 * Develop a list of guidelines for participation with the group, including:

   * Agreements about muting (or not muting) your microphone when not speaking